SpaceSoc’s History: Our 50 Year Mission to the Stars!

 2018 Groups Day.

 After TBRo secured its first victory in 2019, it seemed like nothing could stop SpaceSoc!
-And yet it was all about to come crashing down.
+And yet, a global disaster was about to strike.

 The Covid-19 pandemic was devastating for both SpaceSoc and the wider university community.
 Construction of the TBRo rover was stopped, the Olympus Rover Trials went online, the SpaceSoc twitter account went silent, stargazing was put on hold and contact with the Herschel Museum and Bath Astronomers was severed.
 For the first time, all SU membership fees were dropped, and lectures were recorded online.
 It soon became clear that some changes made during the pandemic were permanent and societies needed to adapt.